Speaker(s): Nico Kos Earle

 All the evidence to understand the concepts behind the work are contained within the work.
 Today a whole new generation of artists – trained in schools where they actually teach painting and life drawing again – are reaching back to the roots of modernism to find their own way.
 They are making materials like oil, clay, film and even cyanotypes relevant again.
 Think of Grayson Perry’s pots or Rose Wylie’s refreshingly naive paintings, Annie Kevans portraits and Anne Hardy or Bridget Smiths photographs and cyanotypes of empty or forgotten places.

-Importantly there is a strong voice for women today on the contemporary art scene from Fiona Banner to Cornelia Parker, and that is why the Art Bastion booth at Art Southampton 2016 happens to be all female.
+Importantly there is a strong voice for women today in the British Contemporary art scene from Fiona Banner to Cornelia Parker.
 There is so much to choose from!

 Nico Kos Earle